 You may have to go quite a while without air conditioning if you wait too long to replace your system.

 You probably already know that replacing an AC system in the summer will take longer than doing it during the off-season, simply because demand is greater and all available resources are busy on other jobs.
 As we near the date of January 1, 2020 when R22 becomes illegal, the demand for R22 system replacements is going to skyrocket.
-If your system finally breaks down in the summer of 2019 (or later), your business or your family might face a considerable wait for a new air conditioning system.
+If your system finally breaks down this summer (or later), your business or your family might face a considerable wait for a new air conditioning system.

 If your business has multiple systems to replace, you can come up with a plan to replace them over time and spread out the expense.

 Your HVAC company should be able to help you prioritize which systems to replace first, and help you develop a strategy that works for your budget while still getting ahead of the R22 phase out timeline.

 Consider yourself fortunate that you know what’s coming and have time to plan.
 Many people will be taken by surprise!